-CEC offers IB Diploma grade 11 and 12 students the following IB table of course options:
+CEC offers IB Diploma grade 11 and 12 students the following IB table of course options.
+CEC will only be able to offer some courses if the enrolment is sufficient.

-IB Subject Group Courses Offered at CEC 1: Language A1 English SL and HL Self-Study Literature 2: Second Language B French SL and HL Spanish ab initio 3: Individuals and Societies Geography SL and HL History SL and HL Histoire SL 4: Experimental Sciences Biology SL and HL Chemistry SL and HL Physics HL 5: Mathematics Mathematics: analysis and approaches SL and HL Mathematics: applications and interpretation SL 6: The Arts and IB Electives Music SL Or an additional course from group 3 or 4
+IB Subject Group Courses Offered at CEC

+1: Language A1 English SL and HL

+Self-Study Literature

+2: Second Language B French SL and HL

+Spanish ab initio

+3: Individuals and Societies Geography SL and HL

+History SL and HL

+Histoire SL

+4: Experimental Sciences Biology SL and HL

+Chemistry SL and HL

+Physics HL

+5: Mathematics Mathematics: analysis and approaches SL and HL

+Mathematics: applications and interpretation SL

+6: The Arts and IB Electives Music SL

+o.
+The This and ID Dicetives Or an additional course from group 3 or 4